-3. INTERNAL BORROWINGS
+3. INTERFUND LOANS

 Provided sufficient resources are available, liquidity will not be impaired, and a defined source of repayment is available, the City will favor internal over external borrowings to achieve short-term liquidity.
+The City Manager is authorized to make temporary cash loans between and among the General Fund, internal service funds, and the Contingency Fund.
+All short-term loans and the changes in cash position will be presented to the City Council on a monthly basis.
+The Finance Director has the authority to initiate year-end accounting entries that create temporary interfund loans for the financial statement presentation purposes.

+All short-term loans from other funds must be authorized by the City Council.
+This includes the Emergency Reserve Fund which has been designated as "Assigned" pursuant to Governmental Accounting Standards Board (GASB) Statement 54.

-In accordance with the City Council Resolution #2683, the Finance Director will initiate and the City Manager will approve inter-fund borrowings, except for year-end accounting entries that create temporary inter-fund loans for the financial statement presentation purposes, and the City Manager will report such borrowings to the Council at its next regular meeting.
-Interest on inter-fund loans will be recorded only when necessitated by state or federal program requirements, or other contractual or legal obligations.
+All interfund loans shall be repaid by the borrowing fund to the lending fund as soon as, in the opinion of the City Manager; it is fiscally prudent to do so.
+In addition, interest on interfund loans will be recorded only when necessitated by state or federal program requirements, or other contractual or legal obligations.